 CN Series cryptographic modules support legacy V1/V2 and V3 X.509 Certificate Signing Requests (CSRs) and will accept certificates signed by the remote management application (when acting as a CA) as well as certificates signed by External CAs.
-In both cases each CN Series cryptographic module supplies upon request an unsigned X.509 certificate containing the module's details and 2048 bit Public RSA key.
+In both cases each CN Series cryptographic module supplies upon request an unsigned X.509 certificate containing the module's details and either a 2048 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves.